zhangchuanyi96/PLM/README.md

     tar -xvf CUB200-WEB100.tar.gz
     tar -xvf CUB200-WEB300.tar.gz
     ```
-    Training images in **CUB200-WEB100** and **CUB200-WEB100** are all crawled from the Internet while their test images are the test data in CUB200-2011.
+    Training images in **CUB200-WEB100** and **CUB200-WEB300** are all crawled from the Internet while their test images are the test data in CUB200-2011.
-    **CUB200-WEB100** has 20000 training images in total while **CUB200-WEB100** has 58433 training images in total.
+    **CUB200-WEB100** has 20000 training images in total while **CUB200-WEB300** has 58433 training images in total.

 * Demo

     - If you just want to do a quick test on the model and check the final fine-grained recognition performance, please follow subsequent steps

-      - Download one of the following trained model into `model/` using
+      - Download one of the following trained models into `model/` using
           ```
           wget https://web-fg-data.oss-cn-hongkong.aliyuncs.com/Model/WEB100-demo-79.12.pth
           wget https://web-fg-data.oss-cn-hongkong.aliyuncs.com/Model/WEB300-demo-89.11.pth